You hired 40 engineers.You're going slower

 McKinsey's 2022 research found that 30% of CIOs believe more than 20% of their technical budget ostensibly dedicated to new products is actually being consumed by technical debt resolution.
 At scale-up stage - when you're hiring fast and shipping fast - this budget diversion is invisible in sprint planning but visible in slipping roadmap timelines and increasing incident rates.

-McKinsey, "Demystifying digital dark matter: A new standard to tame technical debt," June 2022.
+McKinsey, "Demystifying digital dark matter," June 2022.

 Stripe, "The Developer Coefficient," 2018 (Harris Poll survey of 1,000+ developers).